ENG-AhadAlqahtani/Robot-Arm-Package/README.md

 # Robot-Arm-Package
-This is the second task in the summer training.
  Install and Run the Robot arm package on ROS .